Brand: Brand awareness

 Brand awareness involves a customer's ability to recall and/or recognize brands, logos, and branded advertising.
-Brands help customers to understand which brands or products belong to which product or service category.
-Brands assist customers to understand the constellation of benefits offered by individual brands, and how a given brand within a category is differentiated from its competing brands, and thus the brand helps customers & potential customers understand which brand satisfies their needs.
-Thus, the brand offers the customer a short-cut to understanding the different product or service offerings that make up a particular category.
+Brands help customers understand which brands or products belong to a particular product or service category.
+Brands also assist customers in understanding the constellation of benefits offered by individual brands and how a given brand within a category is differentiated from its competing brands.
+Thus, the brand helps customers and potential customers understand which brand satisfies their needs.
+Therefore, the brand offers customers a shortcut to understanding the different product or service offerings that make up a particular category.

 Brand awareness is a key step in the customer's purchase decision process, since some kind of awareness is a precondition to purchasing.
 That is, customers will not consider a brand if they are not aware of it.
 Brand awareness is a key component in understanding the effectiveness both of a brand's identity and of its communication methods.
 Successful brands are those that consistently generate a high level of brand awareness, as this can be the pivotal factor in securing customer transactions.
 Various forms of brand awareness can be identified.
 Each form reflects a different stage in a customer's cognitive ability to address the brand in a given circumstance.

 Marketers typically identify two distinct types of brand awareness; namely brand recall (also known as unaided recall or occasionally spontaneous recall) and brand recognition (also known as aided brand recall).
 These types of awareness operate in entirely different ways with important implications for marketing strategy and advertising.